heyqule/advanced_target_priorities/README.md

 ﻿### Advanced Target Priorities

-This mod provide a streamline tool to pick units for turret's target priorities.
+This mod provide a streamline tool to pick units / asteroids for any turret's target priorities.

 Features:
-- Select Units / Asteriods in batch
+- Select units / asteroids in batch
 - Save / Load presets
 - Sort by unit health.